 A manuscript that is going to be published in hardcopy needs to be (1) written and edited to the stage where it is ready for proofreading, (2) proofread

-The contract between the client and printer/e-publisher should state who is to bear the cost of correcting any errors found in the hard copy proof.
-If there is no contract or this is not stated, the publications coordinator, proofread and printer need to discuss whose fault it is that the errors have occurred and who is responsible for the cost of correcting the errors.
-Generally speaking, if the errors have been created after the proofread document was sent to the printer, the printer usually bears the cost; if the errors are a result of the manuscript not having been properly proofread prior to being sent to the printer, the client usually bears the cost.
+The contract between the client and printer should state who is to bear the cost of correcting any errors found in the hard copy proof.
+If there is no contract or this is not stated, the publications coordinator, proofread and printer need to discuss whose fault it is that the errors have occurred and who is responsible for the time-cost of correcting the errors.
+Generally speaking, if the errors have been created at the printer's end, the printer bears the cost; if the errors are a result of the manuscript not having been properly proofread prior to being sent to the printer, the client bears the cost.

 This article is based on my experience in editing and proofreading my own and others' publications; and self-publishing mainly non-fiction hard copy publications.